Southampton: Governance

+In March 2026, the government announced that it would abolish the existing city council in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.

 There are three members of Parliament for the city: Darren Paffey (Labour) for Southampton Itchen, the constituency covering the east of the city; Satvir Kaur (Labour) for Southampton Test, which covers the west of the city; and Caroline Nokes (Conservative) for Romsey and Southampton North, which includes a northern portion of the city.

 Lord mayor and sheriff

 The first mayor of Southampton served in 1222 meaning 2022 was the 800th anniversary of the office.